kamalasaurus/twemoji-possum/README.md

 ### How to use

-I don't want to do anything too fancy with git submodules just yet, for the time being, just manually copy `dist/emoji_map.scss` into twemoji-awesome's root directory and run `sass twemoji-awesome.scss`.
+It's unlikely anyone will be using this repo directly, since it's meant to just generate a component for twemoji-awesome, the css of which is what is intended for consumption!
+But if you want to contribute by adding custom names and stuff to the rule list, this is the place to do it!

+This project is stored as a submodule in twemoji-awesome, so make your changes, make a pull request, update to the latest submodule state and in the twemoji-awesome root directory run `sass twemoji-awesome.scss`.

 Make sure you have sass!  `gem install sass`.
 - http://sass-lang.com/documentation/